k7f/ascesis/spec/implementation-notes.md

 Implementation notes for _cesar_
 ================================

-## _Open_ rules
+## _Thin_ rules

-In principle, an _open_ cause-effect rule doesn't unfold to a proper (coherent) c-e structure, except in special cases, where there is a loop on every non-isolated node.
-Open rules come in four variations.
+In principle, a _thin_ cause-effect rule doesn't unfold to a proper (coherent) c-e structure, except in special cases, where there is a loop on every non-isolated node.
+Thin rules come in four variations.

 ### _Effect-only_ rules